 8.2 What can I use instead of flour for batter?

-You can use alternatives such as almond flour, chickpea flour, or gluten-free flour blends to create a batter that suits different dietary needs.
+You can use almond flour, chickpea flour, or any gluten-free flour blend to suit different diets.

 8.3 How do I make my crispy cauliflower less soggy?

-Ensure that the florets are completely dry before coating them, and avoid overcrowding when cooking.
-Proper spacing allows the hot air to circulate and crisp the cauliflower effectively.
+Make sure the florets are totally dry before coating, and don’t crowd them when cooking.
+Proper spacing lets hot air circulate and crisp them up.

 8.4 Is crispy cauliflower a healthy snack?

 Absolutely!
-Crispy cauliflower is low in calories, high in fiber, and packed with essential nutrients, making it a healthy alternative to traditional fried snacks.
+It’s low in calories, high in fiber, and packs essential nutrients, making it a healthier swap for classic fried snacks.

 8.5 Can I freeze crispy cauliflower?

-Yes, you can freeze crispy cauliflower.
-To do so, freeze the uncooked coated florets on a baking sheet until solid and then transfer them to an airtight container.
-They can be cooked directly from frozen—just add a few extra minutes to the cook time.
+Yes, you can freeze the uncooked, coated florets.
+First freeze them on a sheet until solid, then transfer to a container.
+Cook them straight from frozen—just add a few extra minutes to the time.

 Conclusion